-Jaeah is a writer and journalist based in San Francisco.
-She was most recently a staff reporter at Mother Jones, where she covered law enforcement, criminal justice, income inequality, and race.
-Her work has appeared in national outlets including The Atlantic, Guardian, Wired, Christian Science Monitor, Global Post, Huffington Post, MSNBC, and Democracy Now.
-As a 2013-14 Middlebury fellow in environmental journalism, she spent a year investigating China's emerging fracking industry and its ties to international oil companies, which led to a feature story in print and a multimedia package online.
+Jaeah is an investigative journalist living in San Francisco.
+She was most recently a staff reporter at Mother Jones, where she led the newsroom's coverage on policing after Ferguson, and wrote about criminal justice, income inequality, and race, among other subjects.
+Her work has appeared in major national outlets including The Atlantic, Guardian, Huffington Post, Wired, Christian Science Monitor, Global Post, MSNBC, and Democracy Now.
+As a 2013-14 Middlebury College Environmental Journalism Fellow, Jaeah spent a year investigating China's emerging fracking industry and its ties to international oil companies, which led to a feature story in print and a multimedia package online.
 In a former life, she researched and wrote about China at the Council on Foreign Relations.

-Jaeah's reporting has won awards from the Online News Association and Society of Professional Journalists, and named a finalist in the Data Journalism Awards.
+Jaeah's work has won awards from the Online News Association and Society of Professional Journalists, and named a finalist in the National Magazine Awards and Data Journalism Awards.
 She's spoken at conferences including the Investigative Reporters and Editors, National Institute for Computer-Assisted Reporting, and Exceptional Women in Publishing.
-Occasionally, she teaches classes at the Berkeley Advanced Media Institute.
+When she's not reporting and writing, she sometimes teach classes at the UC Berkeley Advanced Media Institute.